 16. Center City Pretzel Co.
 816 Washington Avenue.
 You can’t visit Philly without having a hot pretzel and Center City Pretezel makes some of the greatest real soft pretzels in Philly.
 They are not in Center City, by the way.
 If you can get there between the hours of Midnight and Noon weekdays, the change in your pocket can buy you a warm, delicious pretzel.
 A little crisp and salty outside, soft yet dense and chewy inside…These Philly pretzels are freakin perfect.

 17. Cheesesteaks.
 If you want to see the famous Pat’s and Geno’s, that’s fine.
 Head over and take some great pictures.
 But if you want a great philly cheesesteak, skip ‘em both (and Jim’s Steaks too).
 We’ve found that the best steaks are found in the local pizzaria’s usually outside of center city.
 Conestoga Style Pizza in Bryn Mawr is just one example of many.
-But if you’re looking for something a little more cinematic, the buzz around town is that the places worth checking out these days are Chubby’s, Chinks, and Steve’s Prince of Steaks .
+But if you’re looking for something a little more cinematic, the buzz around town is that the places worth checking out these days are Chubby’s, Chinks, (now known as Joe’s) and Steve’s Prince of Steaks .
 Try them out and let us know which place has your favorite cheesesteak.
 We remain undecided.